plausible/docs/docs/google-analytics-import.md

 ### UTM sources

-Google Analytics aggregates UTM source under the "**source**" dimension, and they don't expose a separate "**UTM source**" dimension from their API.
+Google Analytics aggregates UTM source under the "**source**" dimension and they don't expose a separate "**UTM source**" dimension from their API.
 This is why we cannot show UTM sources imported from Google Analytics.

-### Browser and operating system versions

-We can import your traffic split between the different browsers and operating systems.
-However, you can't drill down to see the imported data's exact browser versions.
-The OS version can only be drilled down for data imported from Google Analytics 4.

-### Exit pages

-Currently, you can only see the Exit Pages report for data imported from Universal Analytics.
-Google Analytics 4 API does not expose that information yet.

 ### Goals

 It's only possible to import your goal data from Google Analytics 4.
 When your import finishes, you will not see your goal data show up automatically.
-You need to go to your site settings and add the goals you want to show up on your dashboard.
-To see how to do that, check out the [Create a custom event goal in your Plausible Account](custom-event-goals#3-create-a-custom-event-goal-in-your-plausible-account) section in our docs.
-Note that you can add all goals with a single click as long as the goals in your Google Analytics property have been completed within the last 6 months.
+You need to go to your site settings and [add the goals you want to show up on your dashboard](custom-event-goals.md#3-create-a-custom-event-goal-in-your-plausible-account).

-It's important to note that two event names are changed as they are being imported to Plausible.
-Those are:

-* `file_dowload` (GA4) &rarr; `File Download` (Plausible)
-* `click` (GA4) &rarr; `Outbound Link: Click` (Plausible)

-They have the same meaning in Plausible and Google Analytics, which is why it makes sense to group them together under a single entry.
-While filtering is not yet supported on imported data, you can click on either of these two goals to see a breakdown by their URL.

-The `url` for `File Download` and `Outbound Link: Click` events is the only additional dimension that we are importing.
-All other goal data is imported without any additional dimensions.
-For example, a `form_submit` event imported from Google Analytics will not include any information about the `form_id`, `form_name` or anything of the sort.
+### Browser versions

+We can import your traffic split between the different browsers but you can't drill down to see the imported data's exact browser versions.

+### Exit pages

+You can only see the Exit Pages report for data imported from Universal Analytics.
+Google Analytics 4 API does not expose this information.

 ### Day view graph